 Technology is creating "disruption" in almost all industries, and traditional retailers are having to develop new strategies to boost sales and revenue and retain market share.

-Big department stores are focussing on better customer service, streamlining the range of brands they offer and closing bricks-and-mortar stores as ecommerce builds momentum in Australia.
+Big department stores are focusing on better customer service, streamlining the range of brands they offer and closing bricks-and-mortar stores as ecommerce builds momentum in Australia.